stephenscript/boogle/README.md

 ### 1.1.1

-- Updated behavior to only add &udm=14 param if no udm param is already present to prevent forceful redirect from images, etc.
+- Updated extension behavior to only add &udm=14 param if no udm param is already present to prevent forceful redirects from images, etc.
+- Improved consistency of icon activation graphic change and reduced risk of redirects when not intended
+- Added toggle to enable or disable extension

 ### 1.1.0